Rahul-DS25M008/painting_restoration_eval/docs/literature_reference_log.md

 - Use the `high_texture_brushwork` focused summary when discussing texture-heavy paintings.
 - Consider adding visual examples where texture or brushstroke-proxy metrics disagree with LPIPS, DINOv2, or the refined model vote.
 - Consider adding texture overlays, orientation maps, or texture-difference maps to the per-case reports.

+---

+## 32. Stable Diffusion Uncertainty Heatmaps

+### Decision supported

+The uncertainty-heatmap notebook converts the Stable Diffusion multi-seed uncertainty outputs from Notebook 27 into spatial uncertainty visualizations.

+The decision supported by this notebook is to make diffusion uncertainty visually inspectable rather than only reporting case-level scalar uncertainty values.

+Notebook 27 already generated repeated Stable Diffusion Inpainting outputs for the same damaged inputs using four random seeds.
+Notebook 32 does not rerun Stable Diffusion.
+It reuses the existing 40-case uncertainty subset and computes per-pixel variation across seed outputs.

+This supports the thesis argument that visual plausibility is not equivalent to restoration trustworthiness.
+A diffusion model may generate plausible-looking completions while still being spatially unstable across repeated generations.

+### References

+#### Rombach et al. (2022) — Latent Diffusion Models

+Relevant point:
+Latent diffusion models provide the generative basis for Stable Diffusion and enable stochastic image generation through sampling.

+How Notebook 32 uses it:
+Notebook 32 interprets repeated Stable Diffusion outputs as seed-based samples from a generative restoration process.
+The notebook visualizes where those sampled completions differ spatially for the same damaged input.

+#### Li et al. (2023) — Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey

+Relevant point:
+Diffusion restoration outputs require careful evaluation because visual plausibility, reference fidelity, and output stability can diverge.

+How Notebook 32 uses it:
+Notebook 32 extends the uncertainty analysis by showing spatial variability maps.
+These maps support the thesis claim that diffusion-based restoration should not be evaluated using only a single generated output or a single reference-based score.

+#### Fontoura Júnior et al. (2023) — Assessing the Effectiveness of Inpainting Techniques in Cultural Heritage

+Relevant point:
+Cultural heritage inpainting evaluation benefits from multi-criteria assessment and visual inspection.

+How Notebook 32 uses it:
+Notebook 32 adds a visual diagnostic layer for uncertainty.
+The heatmaps make it possible to inspect where the generative model varies across seeds, complementing scalar metrics and selected case reports.

+#### Van Vijle et al. (2025) — Machine Learning for Painting Conservation: A State-of-the-Art Review

+Relevant point:
+Painting-conservation applications require careful validation and cautious interpretation of machine-learning outputs.

+How Notebook 32 uses it:
+Notebook 32 treats uncertainty heatmaps as reliability diagnostics, not as proof of conservation correctness.
+The notebook supports the broader framework goal of evaluating model behavior rather than claiming historical restoration truth.

+### Project decision

+Notebook 32 reuses the existing Stable Diffusion uncertainty subset:

+- 40 non-zero damaged cases,
+- 4 seeds per case,
+- 160 generated Stable Diffusion outputs.

+The notebook computes per-pixel standard deviation across seed outputs and summarizes uncertainty over:

+- full image,
+- masked region,
+- mask-bounding-box crop,
+- outside-mask region,
+- outside boundary ring around the mask.

+The boundary-ring summary is used as a transition/spillover diagnostic.
+It measures instability around the outside edge of the mask and should not be described as a complete inside-and-outside boundary analysis unless the implementation is later extended.

+Main outputs include:

+- `outputs/metrics/stable_diffusion_uncertainty_heatmap_manifest_50.csv`
+- `outputs/metrics/stable_diffusion_uncertainty_heatmap_summary_by_case_50.csv`
+- `outputs/metrics/stable_diffusion_uncertainty_heatmap_summary_by_mask_type_50.csv`
+- `outputs/metrics/stable_diffusion_uncertainty_heatmap_summary_by_category_50.csv`
+- `outputs/metrics/stable_diffusion_uncertainty_heatmap_vs_refined_performance_50.csv`
+- `outputs/metrics/stable_diffusion_uncertainty_heatmap_selected_cases_50.csv`
+- `outputs/reports/stable_diffusion_uncertainty_heatmap_report_50.html`

+The report links to image files rather than embedding all images directly, so it should be opened within the repository output structure.

+### Notes for final thesis writing

+This section should support the uncertainty and trustworthiness chapter.

+Possible thesis wording:

+> Spatial uncertainty heatmaps were generated from multi-seed Stable Diffusion outputs by computing per-pixel variation across repeated generations for the same damaged input.
+These heatmaps visualize where the diffusion model produced unstable completions.
+Masked-region, mask-bounding-box, outside-mask, and boundary-ring uncertainty summaries were computed to distinguish instability inside the restoration target from transition-region and spillover behavior.
+The resulting maps were interpreted as seed-based variability diagnostics, not calibrated confidence estimates.

+Another possible thesis wording:

+> The heatmap analysis shows that Stable Diffusion uncertainty is spatially structured.
+Larger losses produced the highest masked-region variability, while boundary-ring variability exposed transition instability around some damage regions.
+This supports the thesis claim that generative plausibility, reference fidelity, and output stability are separate evaluation dimensions.

+### Potential improvements / supervisor feedback

+- Ask whether the 40-case heatmap subset is sufficient or whether uncertainty heatmaps should be expanded to all 200 non-zero cases.
+- Consider adding a symmetric inner-plus-outer boundary band if the supervisor wants a stricter boundary-transition analysis.
+- Add uncertainty heatmap links to the Streamlit dashboard in Notebook 34.
+- Use selected high-uncertainty cases in Notebook 33 per-case reports.